Arietids – most active daytime meteor shower – peaks June 5, 2023

 So we never have ideal conditions for seeing the Arietids.
 But they have an awesome ZHR!
 Meteor counts with radar and radio echoes have indicated a rate of 60 meteors per hour, and perhaps as high as 200 meteors per hour.

-How many will you see on the morning of June 7, or the several mornings around then?
-At the website of the American Meteor Society (AMS), in his Meteor Outlook for June 4 to 10, 2022, Robert Lunsford (who placed the peak of the shower on June 4; meteor shower peaks often vary between experts) wrote:
+How many will you see on the morning of June 5, or the several mornings around then?
+Meteor shower peaks often vary between experts.
+At the website of the American Meteor Society (AMS), in his Meteor Outlook for June 3 to 9, 2023, Robert Lunsford wrote:

 Current rates are expected to be less than 1 no matter your location.